 3. Getting Things GNOME

-Getting Things GNOME might sound like a weird name so it is also simply called the GNOME To-Do app.
+Getting Things GNOME might sound weird so it is also known as the GNOME To-Do app.
 In fact, it used to be called GNOME To Do.
 Getting Things GNOME is a simple To-Do list app designed for the GNOME desktop.
 If you’re using a Linux distro that shipped with the GNOME desktop, you probably already have it installed.

 The app has seen an overhaul in design from when it used to be called GNOME To Do.
 Not only that it has also received new functionality such as the ability to open or create a task’s parent task.
 Other features include the ability to select and perform actions on multiple closed tasks, rename or delete tags by right-clicking on them, etc. With the tabbed interface, you can easily switch between Open, Actionable, and Closed tasks.

 If you don’t already have the app, it is available as a Flatpak on Flathub.
-If this is the first you’re hearing of Flaptaks, here is how to install and use Flatpak on Ubuntu.
+If this is the first time you’ve heard of Flaptaks, here is how to install and use Flatpak on Ubuntu.

 4. Planner

-If you’re using elementary OS, you can find the app in the app center.
+In Elementary OS, you can find the app in the app center.
 For other Linux distros, there’s a Flatpak package available on Flathub.
-If this is the first you’re hearing of Flatpak, here is how to install and use Flatpak on Ubuntu.
+Here is how to install and use Flatpak on Ubuntu.

 5. Zenkit ToDo